 RISD Portfolio: Show Process with Multiple Images on One Slide

-On one image, you can have 3 pictures that is still considered one image.
-Use these multiple pictures on one image to show process.
+On one image, you can have 3 pictures that are still considered one image.
+Use these multiple pictures on one image to show your process.

 RISD Portfolio Assignment

-For those applying to RISD, they require their own portfolio assignment.
-It’s an example of what first year students will be doing in class.
-The guidelines are up to you how you interpret it.
+For those students applying to RISD, they require their own portfolio assignment.
+It’s an example of what first-year students will be doing in class.
+The guidelines are up to you as to how you interpret the assignment.
 It could be literal or a metaphor.
 Create something that is personal to you.
 The assignment includes a short reflection on your two pieces.

 SAIC (School of Art Institute of Chicago) Portfolio Advice

 SAIC wants to see what you are passionate about.
 They want to see artwork that reflects you.
 In their session, they offered portfolio reviews in which they determined which portfolios “passed,” thus only requiring the academic piece including SAT scores (they have a minimum SAT verbal score) in order to determine acceptance.

 National Portfolio Day in Boston

 National Portfolio Day dates just came out.
 This is a great opportunity to get feedback on your portfolio from multiple art schools.
 It does take some strategic planning, however, if you want to see more than one popular art school.
 It’s when relatives come in handy to stand in line at different schools for you.
 Also, be sure to pre-register and go at least an hour early to the event.

 p.s.
 More about Art Colleges from our college tours: